thanathip-sukkulcharoen/Gender-Classification-of-Thai-first-name/README.md

 * [pprint](https://docs.python.org/3/library/pprint.html)

 ## Installation
+1. Just git clone this repository or download it.
+2. I recommend using [Jupyter Notebook](https://jupyter.org/) or [Google colab](colab.research.google.com) to open code.
+3. Make sure that "name_dataset.xlsx" is in the same folder as "SeniorProject.ipynb"
 ## Note
-All evaluation is measured by using 10-fold cross validation except the tuning model part which measured by using 3-fold cross validation because the program is running too long.
+* All evaluations are measured by using 10-fold cross validation except **every tuning model part** which measured by using 3-fold cross validation because the program was running too long.
+* There are **duplicate** names in dataset because I didn't collect names by myself.
+I developed a tool to help me collect these names but the tool is not perfect,it rarely collects the same name.
+* I didn't intend to push this code to github, so the code is look messy in some part because I just wanted quick results but I tried to organize the code as much as possible.